serokell/blog-posts/typed-lambda-calculus/article.md

 <summary>On Haskell's type system</summary>

 I say HM is used as a base for Haskell.
-This is on some technical level correct, but I feel a deluge of "uh, actually" coming, so I'll get this out of the way.
+This is on some technical level correct, but I feel a deluge of "um, actually" coming, so I'll get this out of the way.
 For a while, Haskell used a variation of System Fω at the back end, at some point switching to System FC, while on the front end both Haskell98 and Haskell2010 use a variation on HM with type classes and monomorphism restriction.
 If we include various GHC extensions, things quickly get very complicated, but at the core, it's still somewhat similar to HM.